What are compute targets in Azure Machine Learning?

 |Azure Data Box Edge||Via IoT Edge||Yes||Deploy and serve ML models on IoT devices.|

-Although compute targets like local, Notebook VM, and Azure Machine Learning Compute support GPU for training and experimentation, using GPU for inference when deployed as a web service is supported only on Azure Kubernetes Service.
+Although compute targets like local, Azure Machine Learning compute instance, and Azure Machine Learning compute clusters support GPU for training and experimentation, using GPU for inference when deployed as a web service is supported only on Azure Kubernetes Service.

 Using a GPU for inference when scoring with a machine learning pipeline is supported only on Azure Machine Learning Compute.